Bruce J. Berne

 His major early contribution was to show how to use memory functions to model the non-Markovian dynamics of liquids.
 Shortly after arriving at Columbia he and his student George Harp developed the methodology for and performed the first molecular dynamics simulation ever done on a molecular liquid.
 He has published almost 350 publications and four books and made seminal contributions to time-correlation and memory function theory, the theory of light scattering, new methodologies in both classical and quantum Monte Carlo and molecular dynamics, reaction rate theory, the theory of quantum liquids, the small and large scale hydrophobic effect, the design of polarizable force fields for water and complex molecules, and recently the biophysics of proteins and especially protein-ligand binding.

 Berne was Sackler Distinguished Lecturer, University of Tel Aviv (1985), Reilly Lecturer, Notre Dame (1997), Davidson Lecturer, U Kansas (1998), Moscowitz Memorial Lecturer, U Minnesota (1999), Gomberg Lecturer, U Michigan (2000), Joseph O. Hirschfelder Lecturer, U. Wisconsin (2001), Franklin Lecturer, Rice U (2004), Palke Lecturer, UCSB (2007), Mulliken Lecturer, U. Chicago (2009), Pitzer Lecturer, UC Berkeley (2012), Arthur D. Little Lecturer, MIT (2013), and Aneesur Rahman Lecturer, Argonne Nat.
 Lab., (2013).
 Berne was Alfred P. Sloan Foundation Fellow (1967-70), and John Simon Guggenheim Foundation Fellow (1972).
-He received the Alexander von Humbold-Stiftung Senior Scientist Award (1992); the ACS National Award in Theoretical Chemistry (1995); the Joel Henry Hildebrand Award in the Theoretical and Experimental Chemistry of Liquids of the American Chemical Society (2002); the Joseph O. Hirschfelder Prize in Theoretical Chemistry, U. Wisconsin (2001): the IBM Research Achievement Award (2005 and 2007); and the Mulliken Medal, U. Chicago (2009).
+He received the Alexander von Humbold-Stiftung Senior Scientist Award (1992); the ACS National Award in Theoretical Chemistry (1995); the Joel Henry Hildebrand Award in the Theoretical and Experimental Chemistry of Liquids of the American Chemical Society (2002); the Joseph O. Hirschfelder Prize in Theoretical Chemistry, U. Wisconsin (2001): the IBM Research Achievement Award (2005 and 2007); the Mulliken Medal, U. Chicago (2009); The Peter Debye Award in Physical Chemistry Award of the American Chemical Society (2017).
 Berne is a member of the National Academy of Sciences and a Fellow of the American Academy of Arts and Sciences.
 He is also a Fellow of the American Physical Society and the American Association for the Advancement of Sciences.

 For more details about Professor Berne's career, please see his curriculum vita.